South African labour law: Common law

 The common law afforded the employee virtually no protection against unfair dismissal.
 Before the Labour Relations Act (LRA), as long as the employer gave the required period of notice, dismissal or probation was acceptable.
 The common law focused only on the lawfulness of the employment contract itself; the reason for the dismissal was irrelevant.
 The employer was not required to give the employee an explanation for the termination; nor was there any requirement that the dismissal be fair.

 This had the effect of increasing the bargaining power of the employer, who could, essentially, do as he pleased, because of his more powerful position.
 The employer could threaten to dismiss the employee if the latter refused to accept less favourable terms and conditions of employment.
 The reason for this, it has been contended, is that, prior to 1980, this area of law was based on the incorrect assumption that there existed equal bargaining power between employer and employee.

-International Labour Organization

-South Africa has since subscribed to international labour standards, in the form of International Labour Organization (ILO) instruments like the Termination of Employment Convention, 1982, which provides that an employer must have a fair reason to terminate the employment contract, and that the reason for dismissal must fall into one of three broad categories: